 Frequently asked questions

-Can the weather on Terceira vary quite a lot within the same island?
+Can the weather change a lot within the same island on Terceira?

 Yes.
-Even though Terceira does not behave exactly like São Miguel, it still makes sense to read the island by macro-area, because the interior, the higher areas and the different coasts can behave differently on the same day.
+Even though Terceira does not behave exactly like São Miguel, it still makes sense to read the island by areas, because the interior, the higher ground, and the different coastlines can behave differently on the same day.

-If the interior or the higher areas are closed in, is the day lost?
+If the interior or the higher ground are closed in, is the day lost?

-No. Quite often, it simply means it makes more sense to move to another part of the island, such as Angra, Praia da Vitória or a more practical coastline, and leave the interior for a better window.
+No. Very often, it simply means it makes more sense to switch to another part of the island, such as Angra, Praia da Vitória, or a more practical coastline, and leave the interior for a better window.

 Does having a car make a difference on Terceira when the weather is unstable?

 Yes.
-With a car, it is much easier to adapt the day and move quickly to the macro-area of the island with better conditions.
+With a car, it is much easier to adapt the day and move quickly to the part of the island with better conditions.

 Is the goal of this page to provide a weather forecast?

 Not exactly.
-The goal is to help you interpret the island better and make smarter decisions based on the logic of Terceira’s different areas, combining forecast, warnings and a practical reading of the day.
+The goal is to help interpret the island better and make smarter decisions based on the logic of Terceira’s different areas, combining forecasts, warnings, and a practical reading of the day.